Myers-Briggs vs Spiritual Gifts: What's the Difference?

 What Are My Spiritual Gifts?
 A Biblical Guide to Discovering Yours

-Most Christians can't name their spiritual gifts with confidence.
-That means most are walking around with unopened packages from God.
-Here's how to discover yours.
+Most Christians can't name their spiritual gifts with confidence — which means most are walking around with unopened packages from God.
+Here is the biblical guide to discovering yours.